2015 Burgenland state election: Background

 In the 2010 election, the SPÖ won 48.3% of votes and fell one seat short of an absolute majority.
 They thus negotiated a working agreement with the ÖVP.

-Prior to amendments made in 2014, the Burgenland constitution mandated that cabinet positions in the state government be allocated between parties proportionally in accordance with the share of votes won by each; this is known as Proporz.
+Before amendments made in 2014, the Burgenland constitution required that cabinet positions in the state government be distributed proportionally among parties based on their share of the votes received.
+This practice is commonly referred to as Proporz.
 As such, the government was a perpetual coalition of all parties that qualified for at least one cabinet position.
 In December 2014, the SPÖ and ÖVP voted to amend the constitution to remove this requirement.
 As such, the 2015 election was the first in post-war Burgenland history in which conventional coalition formation could take place.

 Electoral system

 The 36 seats of the Landtag of Burgenland are elected via open list proportional representation in a two-step process.
 The seats are distributed between seven multi-member constituencies, corresponding to the seven districts of Burgenland (the statutory cities of Eisenstadt and Rust are combined with Eisenstadt-Umgebung District).
 Apportionment of the seats is based on the results of the most recent census.

 For parties to receive any representation in the Landtag, they must either win at least one seat in a constituency directly, or clear a 4 percent state-wide electoral threshold.
 Seats are distributed in constituencies according to the Hare quota, with any remaining seats allocated using the D'Hondt method at the state level, to ensure overall proportionality between a party's vote share and its share of seats.

 In addition to voting for a political party, voters may cast preferential votes for specific candidates of that party, but are not required to do so.
 These additional votes do not affect the proportional allocation based on the vote for the party or list, but can change the rank order of candidates on a party's lists at the state and constituency level.
 Voters may cast one preferential vote at the state level, or three at the constituency level.
-A voter may not cross party-lines to cast a preference vote for a candidate of another party; such preference votes are invalid.
+A voter may not cross party lines to cast a preference vote for a candidate of another party; such preference votes are invalid.